FAQs: Recording consent

 What is the difference between an enabled or enforced consent page?

 If you “enable” the consent page, it means that the consent page is available for team members and a personal link is generated, but they can also use the link provided by their conferencing provider.
-When you “enforce” the consent page, your team members must use the personal link for the call to be recorded.
+When you “enforce” the consent page, your team members must use Gong’s link for the call to be recorded.

 How do team members know whether participants have given their consent to record a specific call?